aer0ss/aerofs/docs/engineering/references/ci.md

 CI runs an instance of dnsmasq which is used as a DNS and DHCP server for the CI LAN.
 Boxes can be referred to by hostname on this network, which is nice.

+## Docker setup

+The docker build relies on a containerized DNS server.
+As CI currently does raw docker builds (as opposed to using docker-machine) it the configuration of the docker daemon cannot be modified from the build scripts and must be modified manually.

+Add `--dns 172.17.42.1` to the docker daemon opts in `/etc/default/docker`

+Make sure it is the first dns server and that there is at least one other server in case the host system uses a localhost resolver (e.g. dnsmasq).

 ## Build Agents